Runjing-Liu120/RaoBlackwellizedSGD/Readme.md

 We wish to compute the gradient of an expectation over a discrete random variable that takes a finite or countably infinite sample space.
 Since the random variable is discrete, the usual reparameterization trick does not apply.

-Many such stochastic gradient estimators have been proposed, such as RELAX [(Grathwohl et al., 2018)](https://arxiv.org/pdf/1711.00123.pdf), REBAR [(Tucker et al., 2017)](https://arxiv.org/abs/1703.07370), NVIL [(Mnih & Gregor, 2014)](https://arxiv.org/abs/1402.0030), and Gumbel-softmax [(Jang et al., 2017)](https://arxiv.org/abs/1611.01144).
+Many alternative stochastic gradient estimators have been proposed for scenarios when the reparameterization trick does not apply, such as RELAX [(Grathwohl et al., 2018)](https://arxiv.org/pdf/1711.00123.pdf), REBAR [(Tucker et al., 2017)](https://arxiv.org/abs/1703.07370), NVIL [(Mnih & Gregor, 2014)](https://arxiv.org/abs/1402.0030), and Gumbel-softmax [(Jang et al., 2017)](https://arxiv.org/abs/1611.01144).